open-power/skiboot/doc/xive.rst

  int64_t opal_xive_allocate_irq(uint32_t chip_id);

 This call allocates a software IRQ on a given chip.
-It returns the interrupt number or an error.
+It returns the interrupt number or a negative error code.

 OPAL_XIVE_FREE_IRQ
 ^^^^^^^^^^^^^^^^^^